-The public adjusters at Insurance Claim Recovery Support urge policyholders to take the appropriate steps to avoid settlement complications.
+The public adjusters at Insurance Claim Recovery Support urge policyholders to take the appropriate steps to avoid settlement complications by reviewing these insurance claim settlement tips.

 1. Be sure to continue to pay your insurance premium and mortgage!
 Be pro-active but patient in the claim process.